 Collections, Research & Conservation

-Vice President Peter Nørgaard Larsen
+Deputy Director Peter Nørgaard Larsen

 Conservation and Science/ CATS

-Head of Conservation Jørgen Wadum
+Director of Conservation Jørgen Wadum

 The conservators monitor and conserve the artworks, restoring damage and preventing new damage.
 The department carries out research on the genesis of artworks, on the artist’s choice of materials, and on how such materials change over time.
 The department also handles records, loans, and photography.
 The department is part of the CATS - Centre for Art Technological Studies and Conservation.